Skip to main content

 Teaching Certificate

-The CTL Teaching Certificate provides a structure for doctoral students to reflect upon their teaching alongside peers, through five workshops, a teaching observation and a culminating teaching philosophy session.
+The CETLI Teaching Certificate provides a structure for doctoral students to reflect upon their teaching alongside peers, through five workshops, a teaching observation and a culminating teaching philosophy session.
 Upon completion, a notation appears on one's transcript.

 Learn More